alexmerkel/ytarchiver/README.md

 YouTube to identify a video or playlist (e.g. `dQw4w9WgXcQ`).
 The optional `-c` flag instructs the script to verify the integrity of the downloaded video file using ffmpeg.
 In addition to the metadata stored inside the video file, a database called *archive.db* is created, where the metadata as well as a checksum are stored.
 After youtube-dl completed its process, the script `ytapost.py` will be called automatically to perform the post-processing steps.
-The `YOUTUBEID` can be omitted of the specified directory contains a file called *playlist* which contains the ID of the playlist to archive.
+The `YOUTUBEID` can be omitted if the specified directory contains a file called *playlist* which contains the ID of the playlist to archive.
+The `SUBLANG` can be omitted as well if, in addition to the *playlist* file, the specified directory contains a file called *language* which contains the subtitle language code (e.g. `en` for English, `de` for German, etc).

 ytamissing.py
 -------------